mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 On some mastercomfig presets, outlines are disabled.
 The outline settings include player and objective outlines as well as outlines for Scottish Resistance stickybombs.
 You can enable outlines by adding `outlines=medium` (or higher) to your `modules.cfg`.

+## I have red bullet holes on wood

+This is caused by a bug in TF2, where wood props do not look up the correct decal texture when prop decals are disabled, and instead display the red ERROR texture.
+Put `r_decalstaticprops 1` in your `autoexec.cfg` to enable prop decals and avoid this bug, at the cost of some performance.

 ## I switched from Very Low to another preset but some settings persist

 Run `very_low_reset` on the console.
 It will reset the remaining settings that were left saved in your game.